miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

     public abstract double apply(double x, double y);
 }
 ```
-In the unlikely event that you do forget, the compiler will remind you because abstract methods in an enum type must be over- ridden with concrete methods in all of its constants.
+In the unlikely event that you do forget, the compiler will remind you because abstract methods in an enum type must be overridden with concrete methods in all of its constants.

 What you really want is to be forced to choose an overtime pay strategy each time you add an enum constant.
 Luckily, there is a nice way to achieve this.
 The idea is to move the overtime pay computation into a private nested enum, and to pass an instance of this strategy enum to the constructor for the PayrollDay enum.
 The PayrollDay enum then delegates the overtime pay calculation to the strategy enum, eliminating the need for a switch statement or constant-specific method implementation in PayrollDay.
 While this pattern is less concise than the switch statement, it is safer and more flexible: